Ohio St. AD denies report Day is coach-in-waiting

 Ohio State athletic director Gene Smith on Sunday addressed a report from The Athletic that said the school was in discussions with offensive coordinator Ryan Day to make him the Buckeyes' head coach-in-waiting.

-Smith said Ohio State is appreciative of Day's work, but they are confident Urban Meyer will be the head coach for a long time to come.
+Smith said Ohio State is appreciative of Day's work, but the school is confident that Urban Meyer will be the head coach for a long time.

 We obviously are appreciative of Coach Day's great work, and hope he continues to be one of our offensive coordinators for a long time, but we are more than confident Coach Meyer will be our head coach for quite some time.— gene smith (@OSU_AD) September 23, 2018